 The Office of Support Coordination (formerly referred to as Case Management) provides leadership and focus in the implementation of a statewide service coordination system for the Division of Developmental Disabilities.
 Activities of this office provide guidance to 310 Boards located throughout the state to ensure initial and ongoing coordination of appropriate and integrated waiver services based upon each individual’s level of care and assessed needs.

-This office also manages the DMH Call Center, the point of contact for initial screening and referral to determine eligibility for placement on the waiting list for waiver-funded supports and services.
+This office includes activities of Person-Centered Planning and manages the ADMH Call Center, the point of contact for initial screening and referral to determine eligibility for placement on the waiting list for waiver-funded supports and services.

-Collaboration – DMH-DDD ensures everyone has an equal voice and shared responsibility through collaboration with all internal and external stakeholders, leading to better outcomes for all.
+Collaboration – ADMH-DD ensures everyone has an equal voice and shared responsibility through collaboration with all internal and external stakeholders, leading to better outcomes for all.

-Innovation – DMH-DDD actively seeks out creative solutions and support an environment where all stakeholders are empowered to build new and bold practices.
+Innovation – ADMH-DD actively seeks out creative solutions and support an environment where all stakeholders are empowered to build new and bold practices.

-Transparency – DMH-DDD commits to proactively sharing the vision, goals, approaches, through clear and concise information with all stakeholders affected by our decisions and actions.
+Transparency – ADMH-DD commits to proactively sharing the vision, goals, approaches, through clear and concise information with all stakeholders affected by our decisions and actions.

-Integrity – DMH-DDD aligns the vision, goals, and approaches; and continually seek out honest evaluations of how programs being administered are impacting the lives of Alabamians and the communities in which they live.
-DMH-DDD ensures all actions align with our communication.
+Integrity – ADMH-DD aligns the vision, goals, and approaches; and continually seek out honest evaluations of how programs being administered are impacting the lives of Alabamians and the communities in which they live.
+ADMH-DD ensures all actions align with our communication.

-Relationships – DMH-DDD commits to building a foundation of trust through shared understanding and mutual respect.
+Relationships – ADMH-DD commits to building a foundation of trust through shared understanding and mutual respect.

 Initial Planning and Public Comment Period for the Waiver Changes